RicardoGonzalezJ/test_deploy/README.md

 # Test Deploy

-**Test Deploy** is an experimental project for learning and exploring deployment strategies for full-stack JavaScript applications.
+**Test Deploy** is a proof of concept for building and packaging full-stack JavaScript applications into a Windows service using WinSW.

 This project does not include a full-featured UI - it simply server a basic Vite-built frontend as part of a complete deployment pipeline simulation